A beautiful but windy mini trip to the Natural Park Cabo de Gata-Nijar

 We continued our walk uphill and discovered a small plaza with an old fountain and some big old trees.
 The fountain is from 1859.
 Then we came upon a small passageway and we could see the Atalaya de Nijar, the tower of a small fort from Arab times.

-On top of the tower, you have a superb view over Nijar and the mountains of Cabo de Gata.
+On top of the tower, you have a superb view of Nijar and the mountains of Cabo de Gata.
 We walked downhill to the car and continued our trip.

 On route to the gold mines